-New data on islet autoantibodies in young children defines early type 1 diabetes developmentJune 19th, 2013 in Diabetes /
+New data on islet autoantibodies in young children defines early type 1 diabetes developmentJune 19, 2013 in Medicine & Health / Diabetes

 A decade-long JDRF-funded study led by the Institute of Diabetes Research in Helmholtz Zentrum München, Germany, is providing a deeper understanding of the link between autoantibodies and the risk of developing type 1 diabetes (T1D), highlighting the importance of pre-diabetes research into possible preventions for the disease.
 The study, "Seroconversion to Multiple Islet Autoantibodies and Risk of Progression to Diabetes in Children," was published today in The Journal of the American Medical Association.